jai-bansal/computer-vision-demos/README.md

 You will probably still hit a few errors that need to be Googled.

+The final product ('test_video/bear sits next to guy_detection.mp4') is pretty good but not perfect.
+The model seems to mistake anything brown for a bear (like the camping chair at 0:02).
+It doesn't detect the actual bear until about 0:05.
+It stops recognizing the bear when the bear turns its face away from the camera at 0:08.
+This is probably a result of most of the training data being pictures of bears from the front.
+There are other false positives, but these might be excluded by only including detection above some confidence threshold.
+Overall, this is a pretty cool result.

 ### Branches and Files

 #### 'image_classification_transfer_learning' branch